-Once set, be sure to publish your site so that people can begin subscribing to the blog.
+- Once set, be sure to Save and Publish your site so that people can begin subscribing to the blog.

 There are many RSS Readers out there, but for this example, we will assume you are using a standard plugin to chrome.

 - From the plugin (and in almost any case) you will have a section that looks similar to an email inbox.
 Here you will see a list of all the different RSS feeds that you may have subscribed to and some options for sorting out the content.